 The Definition of Done (DoD) is a general checklist that applies to all stories (code reviewed, tested, documented, etc.).
 Acceptance criteria are specific to each individual story and define its unique functional requirements.

-Acceptance Criteria Formats and Templates
+Acceptance Criteria Format and Templates

-1. Given-When-Then (Scenario Format)
+1. Given When Then (Scenario Format)

 Template Structure: